 The only downside to Robin Hood’s Bay is the steep hill down to the bay, it can be quite the strain on your legs so if you do suffer walking I would maybe miss this one out.
 Parking is located at the top of the hill opposite Victoria Hotel, alternatively, there is another small car park located on Station Road near the Grosvenor Hotel.

-Robin Hood’s Bay has a certain whimsical feel to it and it incredibly charming with unique shops selling anything from trinkets and gifts to clothing.
+Robin Hood’s Bay has a certain whimsical feel to it and it is incredibly charming with unique shops selling anything from trinkets and gifts to clothing.
 There is also a wonderful array of food to be found in this small area with fresh fish and chips, delicious homemade ice cream and lovely little tea rooms.

-If tea rooms and trinkets aren’t your thing, you can always earn yourself a lovely pub lunch at the top of the hill at one of the nearby pubs and enjoy the view over the water.
+If tea rooms and trinkets aren’t your things, you can always earn yourself a lovely pub lunch at the top of the hill at one of the nearby pubs and enjoy the view over the water.
 Whether you are visiting in the summertime or in winter you will find stunning views over the bay which might just take your breath away.

 Down by the water is where the fun really is, you can head here in low tide and walk across the stone and find crabs, small fish and more hiding in the rock pools.
 Or if you really want to, lay down a towel and enjoy the clouds passing by in the sky and the sun on your face.